101 Mobility’s outdoor platform lifts are durable and reliable, specifically designed to withstand the elements.

 With the variety of platform lift types and features, it is important to consider the following items when choosing your platform lift:

 If you need to get your wheelchair or powerchair up a wide-set straight or curved staircase, an incline platform lift might be right for you.
-However, a steeper incline supported by a narrow staircase might call for a vertical platform lift.
-Our local teams are here to help you evaluate individual mobility goals as well as property requirements.
+However, a steep incline will require a vertical platform lift.
+Our expert Mobility Consultants are here to help you evaluate individual mobility goals as well as property requirements.

-*Rental options only available for vertical platform lifts.
+*Rental options only available for certain vertical platform lifts.

 It is important to determine whether the platform lift can accommodate the configuration of your mobility device.
-Things to look at are wheel structure and width of platform to ensure compatibility with your mobility device.
+Our Mobility Consultants will look at features such as wheel structure and width of platform to ensure compatibility with your mobility device.

 What happens after installation?
 After the platform lift becomes a part of your home, it’s important to have support for routine maintenance and any questions that may arise.
-All new platform lifts are backed by 101 Mobility’s One-Year Limited Service Warranty in addition to the brand’s individual warranty.
-Be sure that the support you receive after purchase satisfies any foreseeable (and unforeseeable) needs.
+All new platform lifts are backed by 101 Mobility’s One-Year Limited Service Warranty in addition to the brand’s individual warranty so you can feel confident in your purchase.